infovpcs/BMAD-METHOD-Odoo/docs/ide-setup.md

    - Full agent customization support is under development

 _Note: Full custom mode configuration in GitHub Copilot is still in development.
 Check GitHub's documentation for the latest updates._

+# Odoo/Python IDE Setup

+For Odoo development, it is recommended to install the following plugins/extensions:
+- Python (official)
+- Odoo Snippets (VSCode)
+- Odoo Development (VSCode)
+- XML Tools
+- Black, Flake8, pylint
+- PostgreSQL
+- YAML/CSV plugins

+Configure your IDE to use Black and Flake8 for linting/formatting, and ensure Python 3.10+ is selected.

+---